authgear/authgear-server/docs/specs/saml.md

 ### <a id="1_5"></a> Support Pre-Selecting User by SAML Subject in Authentication Flow

 A new identification method `saml_authn_request` will be added.
-It accepts the base64url encoded saml request as the input.
+It accepts the base64url encoded SAML request as the input.

 ```json
 {